peterhinch/micropython-samples/README.md

 This describes ways of using the Pyboard to perform precision measurements of analog signals of up to around 50KHz.
 It is documented [here](./phase/README.md).

+## 3.4 Import subtleties

+[This doc](./import/IMPORT.md) describes a way to save RAM with Damien's lazy loader, a `reload` function, and ways to use wildcard imports.

 ##### [Index](./README.md#0-index)